-Caterina Avataneo (b.
-1989) is an independent curator based in Turin.
-Her curatorial practice involves thinking intuitively through artworks and experimenting with methodologies of intimate exchange, in particular through a series of duo-collaborative projects which she has been running since 2019.
-After having been involved in a research group around the topic of "evil" in 2019, she gradually developed an interest for the aesthetics of the dark in contemporary art practice; the role of darkness, negativity and evil (intended more in its original etymology of exceeding limits).
-She is currently focused on Gothic recurrence and its temporal and historical implications.
+Caterina Avataneo is an independent curator whose practice emphasises creative confabulation and methodologies of intimate exchange.
+In 2019 she founded KISS: a series of shows experimenting with collaborative formats.
+On the same year, after having been involved in a research group around the topic of "evil", she gradually developed an interest for the aesthetics of the dark in contemporary art practice; the role of darkness, destruction, negativity, transgression and evil (intended more in its original etymology of exceeding limits); Gothic recurrence and its temporal and historical implications.
+She is associate curator at Cripta747 (Turin), and she co-curates the Digital Fellowships of Pompeii Commitment.
+Archaeological Matters - the first long-term, contemporary art programme established by the Archaeological Park of Pompeii.

 Helene Appel